Alerting & On-Call — Observability & Reliability

 Key Points for Caching Strategies

-- Reduces database load and latency by serving frequently accessed data from fast in-memory stores
+- Cuts database load and latency by serving hot data from in-memory stores instead of disk

-- Cache-aside, read-through, write-through, write-behind — each pattern suits different access patterns
+- Cache-aside, read-through, write-through, write-behind.
+Each pattern fits different read/write ratios

-- Cache invalidation is famously hard — TTL, event-driven invalidation, and versioned keys are the main approaches
+- Cache invalidation is genuinely hard.
+TTL, event-driven invalidation, and versioned keys are the main tools

-- Cache stampede (thundering herd) occurs when many requests simultaneously miss cache — use locking or stale-while-revalidate
+- Cache stampede (thundering herd) hits when many requests miss at the same time.
+Use locking or stale-while-revalidate

-- Multi-tier caching (L1 in-process, L2 distributed) balances latency and consistency
+- Multi-tier caching (L1 in-process, L2 distributed) trades off latency against consistency

 Common Mistakes with Caching Strategies

-- Caching without setting TTL — stale data persists indefinitely
+- Caching without setting TTL.
+Stale data sticks around forever

-- Using cache as primary data store — cache eviction causes data loss
+- Treating cache as a primary data store.
+Eviction means data loss

-- Not handling cache failures gracefully — if Redis is down, app should fall back to database
+- Not handling cache failures.
+If Redis goes down, the app should fall back to the database, not crash

-- Ignoring cache warming on deploy — cold cache after restart causes database spike
+- Skipping cache warming after deploys.
+A cold cache on restart hammers the database

 Tools for Caching Strategies